 Why should you plan the perfect onboarding process for your employees?
-On this article you will not only learn how to plan your employees’ onboarding process and best practices, but we will also share the definition and how having a good onboarding plan can help your Small or Medium business.
+Therefore, on this article you will not only learn how to plan your employees’ onboarding process and best practices, but we will also share the definition and how having a good SME onboarding plan can help your Small or Medium business.

 After all the time, money and energy that you have invested in the recruitment process, it is most probable that you don’t even want to hear about the possibility of your new employee not being motivated, not being productive enough, or even worse, that they could go because the reality of job is not meeting their expectations.
 Onboardning new employees helps you to maixmise the success of those new hires.

 How do you do the first 90 days of your employee to be effective, and create satisfactory and productive working relationship with them?
 How do you involve them in the company culture?

 To be honest, it is not that difficult, but following onboarding best practices it can be time-consuming.
 However you will not regret spending that time in your new employee orientation.
 Onboarding is one of the main HR processes that you need to have in place to be sucessful in retaining your employees.
 If you do this, HR at your SME will be much simple and eventless.

 It’s all about the onboarding process.
 According to a Aberdeen Group study sponsored in part by SilkRoad technology, inc. 63% of organizations with a formal Onboarding process experienced employee performance improvements within the first year.